By: Marilyn L. Davis

 Rediscovery: A New Focus

-In some respects I’m similar to the journalist, David W. Berner.
+In some respects, I’m similar to the journalist, David W. Berner.
 When I opened the women’s recovery home, I assumed that I would do this until the day I died.
 I’m not being melodramatic here.
 It’s more about not putting any thought into what I would do if I weren’t running the house and developing a recovery curriculum.
 David W. Berner was a successful journalist until a divorce, his father’s illness and losing his job forced him to change careers and become a teacher to “throw-away” kids.

-When Scott Biddulph encouraged me to write for Two Drops of Ink, I knew that while I wasn’t spreading the recovery message and love of writing in the same way, this new way brought the messages of recovery and writing to more people, and my love of words as agents of healing were rekindled.
+When Scott Biddulph encouraged me to write for Two Drops of Ink, I knew that while I wasn’t spreading the recovery message and love of writing in the same way, this new way brought the messages of recovery and writing to more people, and my love of words as agents of healing was rekindled.

 Recovery is about making something new and strong again.
 I know from taking a moral inventory, that I was not only character defects but admirable qualities, too.
 With that knowledge, I could see that the guts of my metaphorical house weren’t destroyed, but there were a lot of repairs to be made.
 Getting my interior house in order was going to take work – and lots of it at that.